 Altium Designer Solves Circuit Board Antenna Challenges

 Altium Designer provides the Schematic Editor, the PCB Editor, and signal integrity analysis tools for controlling and matching impedances needed for consistent PCB antenna performance.
 The Schematic Editor and PCB Editor ensure that impedance matching occurs from the output pin to the target input pin.
 In addition, the Editors suggest the addition of termination components to achieve matching throughout the circuit and decoupling capacitors or materials used to prevent the mutual coupling between antennas.
-Design teams can find the correct components for supporting the PCB antenna design through database libraries or the Altium Vault.
+Teams can find the correct components for supporting something like a BLE antenna design through database libraries or the Altium Vault.

 Signal Integrity Analysis tools in Altium Designer identifies any nets that could have unacceptable levels of reflection.
 The tools also predict potential levels of signal reflection and crosstalk while providing a what-if analysis of potential termination components.
 The combination of the Editors, Design Rules, and Active Route ensures that the correct routing path for the signal occurs and that an unbroken path for the return current exists under the signal route.
 With these techniques, Altium Designer prevents EMI and provides the best design for optimal antenna performance.